jameson-m-jolley/Gorebrum/README.md

-# Gosor
+#  Gorebrum

-Gosor is a open source AI framework written in the go programming language, which focuses on a highly concurrent and flexible approach with go routines and exportable AI models
+ Gorebrum is a open source AI framework written in the go programming language, which focuses on a highly concurrent and flexible approach with go routines and exportable AI models

 # project status: